VJAI/Safe/README.md

 ## Known issues

-While testing in couple of Nexus devices I noticed the encryption is taking too much time!
+While testing in couple of Nexus devices I noticed the encryption is taking too much time.
 I tested in a brand new Moto E device and it was blazing fast.
 If you are facing too much slowness then you could turn off encryption by overriding the `encrypt` property in settings file to false, which I don't recommend!

 ## Contributions

 Safe supports currently iOS and Android platforms.
 If you are interested to extend the support to other platforms please <a href="http://www.prideparrot.com/contact">contact me</a>.
-I'll be glad to help out.
+I'll be so glad to help out.

 ## License